tuhiproject/tuhi/README.md

       arriving, the device may still send events.
 It's the responsibility of the client to handle events until the LiveStopped signal arrives.

-  Method: GetJSONData(timestamp: t) -> (s)
+  Method: GetJSONData(file-version: u, timestamp: t) -> (s)
       Returns a JSON file with the drawings specified by the timestamp argument.
 The requested timestamp must be one of the entries in the DrawingsAvailable property value.
+The file-version argument specifies the file format version the client requests.
 See section JSON FILE FORMAT for the format of the returned data.

-      Returns a string representing the JSON data from the last drawings or the empty string if the timestamp is not available.
+      Returns a string representing the JSON data from the last drawings or the empty string if the timestamp is not available or the file format version is outside the server-supported range advertised in Manager.JSONDataVersions.

   Signal: ButtonPressRequired()
       Sent when the user is expected to press the physical button on the